0xReki/0xreki.github.io/_posts/2021/2021-11-01-publishing-platforms.md

 I publish my work with a Creative Commons license.
 Many platforms don't give you the choice what Creative Commons license it actually is, but in Wattpad you can actually choose what Creative Commons license you want.
 Although they don't say which version is meant.
-What made me remove my work from the page is that goddamn bug, that insist on putting my work to All Rights Reversed every so often.
+What made me remove my work from the page is that goddamn bug, that insists on putting my work to All Rights Reversed every so often.

+I also had to DMCA one of my works off that platform, it's kinda sad, since that work seemed to be doing well over there.
+But they didn't give proper attribution, so I had to nuke it.
+I mean I would have been fine, if they added the missing attribution, but they weren't reachable.

 ## ScribbleHub